 Level A Brillante (grades 1-2)

-The Brillante course is geared toward the young elementary student who is just learning beginning note and rhythm reading skills.
+The Brillante course is geared toward young beginners who are also enrolled in private piano lessons.
 Concepts taught in Brillante include the music alphabet, the grand staff, note values, notes on the staff (including ledger line notes), time signatures, beginning pentascales (5-finger patterns), music signs and terms, ear-training and Mozart.

 Level A Animato (grades 3-5)

-The Animato course covers the same concepts as Brillante, but in a way that is geared towards the average age beginner.
-Some students who have taken Brillante will benefit from a review in the Animato class.
+The Animato course covers the same concepts as Brillante, but in a way that is geared towards students aged 8-11.

 Levels AB Accelerando 1 (grades 6-12)